Wood and Moisture

 Wood changes dimension as its moisture content changes.
 This is the bane of woodworkers.

 You can see that precision in woodworking is tenuous.
 We must anticipate and design for some dimensional changes in use.
 While I want my work to be fine, I do not want it to be so precious that it must be kept in a museum.
-The wood in most homes in the U.S. will generally come to equilibrium around 8% moisture content, higher in the low, humid South and lower in the high, dry West.
-The wood in many homes will be subjected to changes in moisture content from 6-10%, so we are careful to build our furniture at 8% moisture content to strike an average and reduce the differential.
-The furniture can stand periods of high or low humidity where the wood might reach 12% or 4%, but further extremes and rapid changes will likely cause cracks, raised grain, dull finishes, or worse.
+The wood in most homes in the U.S. will generally come to equilibrium around 9% moisture content, higher in the low, humid South and lower in the high, dry West.
+The wood in many homes will be subjected to changes in moisture content from 6-12%, so we are careful to build our furniture at 8 or 9% moisture content to strike an average and reduce the differential.
+The furniture can stand periods of high or low humidity where the wood might reach 4 or 14%, but further extremes and rapid changes will likely cause cracks, raised grain, dull finishes, or worse.
 In cases of abandonment outdoors or in moldy garages, loose joints and delamination may occur.

 While our furniture will not be structurally damaged by the normal range of moisture contents, you may notice some effects.
 We often work one piece of wood seamlessly into another as our rocking chair arms are shaped and faired to flow out of the back legs.
 Worked and shipped at 8% moisture content, the joint cannot be felt.
 After several seasons of humidity swings or maybe after one substantial one, you may feel a slight ridge or offset — very small but perceptible.
 This is normal and inherent.
 The only way to avoid it is to build of plastic or resin or some such.
 I have no interest.

 How We Mitigate the Effects of Changes in Moisture